-As vice president for University Advancement, Matthew T. Lambert '99 oversees all William & Mary efforts related to alumni engagement, private fundraising and philanthropic outreach, university marketing and alumni communications.
+As Vice President for University Advancement, Matthew T. Lambert '99 oversees all William & Mary efforts related to alumni engagement, private fundraising and philanthropic outreach, university marketing and alumni communications and career development & professional engagement.
 Under Dr. Lambert's direction, University Advancement's overarching goal is to create a lasting, robust culture of engagement and philanthropy among the greater William & Mary community.

-Engaging students, alumni, parents and friends, corporations and foundations, and faculty and staff, is critical to William & Mary's future.
-University Advancement strives to foster lifelong relationships among all constituents with the university.
-William & Mary's ability to flourish and advance as a world-class university depends largely upon the active support of these key stakeholders.
+Engaging students, alumni, parents and friends, employers, corporations and foundations, and faculty and staff is critical to William & Mary's future.
+As part of William & Mary's commitment to creating a university community that is representative and inclusive of individuals with different backgrounds, talents and skills, University Advancement strives to foster lifelong relationships among all constituents with the university.
+William & Mary's ability to thrive and advance as a world-class university depends largely upon the active support of all key stakeholders.

-A graduate of William & Mary with a bachelor's degree in psychology and sociology, Lambert earned a master's degree from The Ohio State University, and a doctorate from the University of Pennsylvania.
+A graduate of William & Mary with a bachelor's degree in psychology and sociology, Dr. Lambert earned a master's degree from The Ohio State University, and a doctorate from the University of Pennsylvania.
 Prior to returning to William & Mary in 2013 as the vice president for university development, he was associate vice president in Georgetown University's Office of Advancement.
-In addition to teaching undergraduate and graduate courses, he is active in public policy research and scholarship and is the author of the book Privatization and the Public Good: Public Universities in the Balance (Harvard Education Press).
+In addition to teaching undergraduate and graduate courses, he is active in public policy research and scholarship and is the author of the book Privatization and the Public Good: Public Universities in the Balance (Harvard Education Press) and co-editor of Advancing Higher Education: New Strategies for Fundraising, Philanthropy, and Engagement (Rowman & Littlefield).
 Lambert and his wife, Karen Silverberg Lambert '98, live in Williamsburg with their two sons, William and Harrison.

 Contact Matthew Lambert at [[MTLambert]] or 757-221-1012.